HarshS1611/storacha-migration-tool/README.md

 # Storacha Migration Tool

-This project is a tool for transfering files and directories from an S3 bucket directly to Storacha using [w3up-client](https://docs.storacha.network/w3up-client/), without downloading them locally.
-You can achieve this using [AWS SDK](https://github.com/aws/aws-sdk-js-v3) for JavaScript to fetch the file as a stream and then pass it to Storacha’s uploadFile.
+This project is a TypeScript-based tool for transferring files and directories from an S3 bucket directly to Storacha using [w3up-client](https://docs.storacha.network/w3up-client/), without downloading them locally.
+You can achieve this using [AWS SDK](https://github.com/aws/aws-sdk-js-v3) for TypeScript to fetch the file as a stream and then pass it to Storacha's uploadFile.

 ## Prerequisites